Home | About EBG | Countries | Events | Holidays | News | Requests | Species | Contacts & Links |

 |

-![]() Sam Ellis, Chair Butterfly Conservation Europe, has written a comprehensive review on how to make the most of your butterfly recording and monitoring data in Europe: European Butterfly Recording and Monitoring (PDF) Approximately half of European countries have butterfly recording schemes.
-EBG has developed links with ten such schemes.
-Downloadable spreadsheets with country-specific species lists and a named EBG contact to whom you can submit your data are available for: Bulgaria, Cyprus, France, Germany, Greece, Hungary, Italy, Portugal, Spain and Sweden.
-Where these exist, we encourage everyone to use EBG country-specific spreadsheets to submit their European butterfly records.
+![]() Sam Ellis, Chair Butterfly Conservation Europe, has written a comprehensive review on how to make the most of your butterfly recording and monitoring data in Europe: European Butterfly Recording and Monitoring (PDF) Several European countries have both national and regional butterfly recording schemes.
+Please refer to the 'Countries' page, or contact the EBG representative for information on these schemes and for where to send records for Bulgaria, Cyprus, France, Germany, Greece, Hungary, Italy, Portugal, Spain and Sweden.
+You can download an Excel European Butterfly Distribution list here.
+By running the macro in the Excel file you can see the species list for the country of your choice.
 The following

 guides provide help with the identification of European butterfly